-Four units of English are required for high school students to graduate in New York State.
+Four units of English are required for high school students to graduate in New York state.
 Our program is designed to foster the reading, writing, listening, speaking, language, and thinking skills necessary to be college and career ready.
-Students will be required to read, analyze and synthesize across literary and informational texts, write for multiple audiences, tasks, and purposes, listen and speak in collaborative discussions with their peers, and demonstrate a solid command of the English language.
+Students will be required to read, analyze and synthesize across literary and informational texts; write for multiple audiences, tasks, and purposes; listen and speak in collaborative discussions with their peers; and demonstrate a solid command of the English language.

 English classes are selected with students according to reading and writing skill level, as determined by the English teacher, state assessments, and student performance.
 Honors/IB classes will include students who meet the established criteria.
-Students that demonstrate a need for additional assistance with English skills will receive these services through supplemental instruction.